 Mudejar Building Cadiz

-For an evening surrounded by 18th century grandeur, check out this Neo-Mudejar theatre in the old town.
-(See its program here).
+For an evening surrounded by 18th century grandeur, check out this neo-mudejar theatre in Cadiz old town – you can see concerts, plays, flamenco and other performances.

 17. CUEVA CATACUMBAS DEL BEATERIO